opnfv/ovsnfv/docs/userguide/featureusage.rst

 Fuel Installer
 ~~~~~~~~~~~~~~

-OVSNFV project supplies a Fuel Plugin to upgrades Open vSwitch on an OPNFV
+OVSNFV project supplies a Fuel Plugin to upgrade DPDK enabled Open vSwitch
-installation to use user-space datapath.

-As part of the upgrade the following changes are also made:

-* change libvirt on compute node to 1.2.12
-* change qemu on compute node to 2.2.1
+on an OPNFV to 2.5.90.
-* installs DPDK 2.0.0
-* installs OVS 2.1 (specifically git tag 1e77bbe)
-* removes existing OVS neutron plugin
-* installs new OVS plugin as part of networking_ovs_dpdk OpenStack plugin
-  version stable/kilo
-* work around _set_device_mtu issue

 Limitations
 ~~~~~~~~~~~

-This release should be considered experimental.
-In particular:

-* performance will be addressed specifically in subsequent releases.
-* OVS and other components are updated only on compute nodes.
+The same limitations that apply to using Fuel DPDK-enabled interfaces also apply when using this plugin.
+Including:

+* Fuel9 OVS-DPDK support works only for VLAN segmentation.
+* Only interfaces running the private network (and no other network) can be supported so each node needs a separate interface dedicated to the private network.
+* The nodes with dpdk enabled interfaces will need to have hugepages configured and some cores reserved for dpdk.

 Bugs
 ~~~~

-* There may be issues assigning floating and public ip address to VMs.